 So Government and First Nations

-Set Treaties to build relations.
+Set Treaties to establish relations.

 The challenge to move forward

-Was having rights in their new world
+Was having rights in a new world

 Where culture was respected